BenMukebo/Personal_Portfolio/README.md

 - Use CSS Grid to place elements on the page.
 - Use images and backgrounds to enhance the look of the website.
 - Create forms with HTML5 validations.
-- Understand how to create UIs adaptable to different screen sizes using media queries.
+- Understand how to create UIs adaptable to different screen sizes using Media Queries.
 - Build a personal portfolio site.

 ## Built With